 Truth: I am terrible at getting the lettering centered, and this was no exception.
 So, I added a few snowflakes to balance it out 🙂

 I used a piece of garland I already had on hand to frame it, and while I would have loved to have it a little longer, I couldn’t find anymore this late in the season.

 I have a wicker basket that sits outside all year ’round; I just change up the word on the chalkboard label and add in a little bit of Christmas greenery for the season.

 The lantern is a new find, and I love it!
 Adding a simple candle adds the perfect touch for the season.

 I have a big barn wood “Welcome Sign” that stays up through every season, but for Christmas/Winter, I added a pail of whimsical snowballs.

 A traditional Christmas wreath hangs from the door, and I decided to add the words “Merry & Bright” by the door handle, just to spruce it up a bit.

 Thank you for stopping by.
-Make sure to head on over to Making It In The Mountains for some more amazing Christmas porch inspiration, and check out all the bloggers participating in this Christmas tour below (under the Pinterest image 🙂 )!
+Make sure to head on over to Making It In The Mountains to see what she did for her Christmas porch… And for more amazing inspiration (with everything from Christmas mantels to tablescapes to recipes) check out all the bloggers participating in this Christmas tour!

 Love it?
 Pin it!